 “Shit.”
 She tried cross again, but didn’t react. in tarnish.
 She looked around, unsure.
 Maybe something could help. the house was mess, except for chemistry bench, and the burner, which longer burning, and she and smelled—

 door burst open.
 She already halfway the pulling Todd the collar his shirt.
 Dude weighed like a billion pounds, mention Aiden, was at least out too cold fight.
 Her back hurt hell, and legs were rubber, were jelly, were really fucking tired.
-Liam stood the door, blinking an idiot. she shouted, and him wince—earpiece, linked to mic.
+Liam stood the door, blinking like an idiot. she shouted, and him wince—earpiece, linked to mic.
 “Help

-He ran up the grabbed Aiden, and pulled him after. left wet trail through pulped newspapers and leaves. looked back, and saw slip out Perry’s bedroom to the fire escape. made it to the neighboring building before spark came, and then hammer air struck Sal in the chest and fell.
+He ran up the grabbed Aiden, and pulled him after. left a wet trail through pulped newspapers and leaves. looked back, and saw slip out Perry’s bedroom window to the fire escape. made it to the neighboring building before spark came, and then hammer air struck Sal in the chest and fell.